 I saw it on Friday and made the decision on Monday.
 It was obvious that there was a much better use of the “work” space than as a photography studio, From that moment on, the former parish house became Chase Court and weddings became my world.

 Today I am one of the few owner-operators of wedding venues in Baltimore.
 I love what I do.
-Fourteen years later there have been hundreds of weddings at Chase Court, including over 50 same-sex weddings and (before 2013) commitment ceremonies.
+Fifteen years later there have been hundreds of weddings at Chase Court, including over 50 same-sex weddings and (before 2013) commitment ceremonies.
 I’m especially proud of that.

 My joy is in supporting and holding dear all of the couples that come through my door, draining their stress away and providing all of the resources – this high-information web site included – to help them have the wedding they want.